vsespb/mt-aws-glacier/README.md

 NOTE: If you've used manual installation before, please remove previously installed `mtglacier` executable from your path.

+NOTE: If you've used CPAN installation before, please remove previously installed module, ([cpanm] is capable to do that)

 ##### Ubuntu 12.04+

 Can be installed via PPA  [vsespb/mt-aws-glacier](https://launchpad.net/~vsespb/+archive/mt-aws-glacier):